 A key policy area

 The EUs energy policy is one of the key areas where the IUT is actively working to watch and enhance the interests of the tenants across Europe.
-The EU webpage Clean Energy for all Europeans gives the background.
+The EU webpage Clean Energy for all Europeans, adopted in 2019, gives the background.

 These directives form the framework for national energy legislation on new construction and renovation building standards, like passive houses, low and zero energy houses as well as energy performance certificates.
 Therefore, they will directly affect the costs of housing.
-Part of the directives is also the training of tenants and residents in energy saving measures.
-National energy efficiency action plans can be found here.
-Funding is also available for energy projects, details can be found here.
+Part of the directives is also the training of tenants and residents in energy-saving measures.

-The latest news from the EU on energy policy is available here.
+Updates from the EU on energy policy are available here.

 EU Policy on Energy